A vector to understand vector

 Baidu Encyclopedia version

-In mathematics, vectors (also called Euclidean vectors, geometric vectors, vectors) refer to quantities with magnitude and direction.
-It can be visualized as a line segment with an arrow.
-Pointed by the arrow: represents the direction of the vector; line length: represents the size of the vector.
-The quantity corresponding to a vector is called quantity (called scalar in physics), and quantity (or scalar) has only size and no direction.
+In mathematics, vectors (also known as Euclidean vectors, geometric vectors, vectors) refer to quantities with magnitude and direction.
+It can be visually represented as a line segment with an arrow.
+The arrow indicates: the direction of the representative vector; the length of the line segment: represents the size of the vector.
+The quantity corresponding to the vector is called the quantity (the scalar quantity in physics), and the quantity (or scalar) has only the size and no direction.

 Wikipedia version

-Euclidean vectors are an example of a vector space.
-They represent physical quantities, such as forces: any two forces (of the same type) can be added to produce a multiplicative force vector of a third sum.
-A real multiplier is another force vector.
-Similarly, but in a more geometric sense, vectors that represent displacements in a flat or three-dimensional space also form a vector space.
-Vectors in vector space do not necessarily have to be arrow-like objects, as they appear in the example above: vectors are considered abstract mathematical objects with specific properties, and in some cases can be considered arrows.
+Euclidean vectors are an example of vector space.
+They represent physical quantities, such as forces: any two forces (of the same type) can be added to produce a third sum of multiplicative force vectors from one real multiplier to another force vector.
+Again, but in a more geometric sense, vectors representing displacements in a plane or three-dimensional space also form a vector space.
+Vectors in vector space do not have to be arrow-shaped objects because they appear in the above example: vectors are treated as abstract mathematical objects with specific properties, which in some cases can be treated as arrows.